hooby3dfx/lakka-addons/README.md

 Will automatically pair with any input class devices that are found in pairing mode.

 Note: requires the utility "empty" to interact with the bluetoothctl interactive cli.
+The source for "empty" is available in this repo, as well as a precompiled binary (armhf/linux).